-Lastly, I used some oversized clothespins to clip on some pictures.
+I used some oversized clothespins to clip on some pictures onto the twine.
 I cut some of the pictures down from their original 4×6 size just so they weren’t all the same.

-You could slip anything here, not just frames.
-Some herb stems, baby foot print cards, or greeting cards, to name a few.
+You could clip anything here, not just pictures.
+Some herb stems, baby footprint cards, Christmas cards, and greeting cards, to name a few.

 And, that’s it!
 Not too bad, right??

 You guys, if you feel intimidated by the 45-degree cuts, you could always just cut them with straight lines and have them meet at a 90-degree angle instead.

 Then you would just attach the wood pieces together with nails from the side with a nail gun or use a metal bar in the back of your frame screwed into both pieces.